strimzi/proposals/050-Kafka-Node-Pools.md

 ```

 Because the `KafkaNodePool` is named `kafka`, all the resources created by this configuration will be exactly the same and have the same names as today.
+Using a name different from `kafka` would cause a new Kafka nodes to be created instead of migrating the existing nodes.
 Once the initial migration is complete, users can continue to use the node pools without any limitation.
 For example add additional node pools or further modify the `kafka` node pool.